talesoftechnology/talesoftechnology.github.io/_posts/2023-05-10-pangea cyber part 1.md

 you don’t have to be a cybersecurity expert to use Pangea APIs!

-200 to 300 million years ago Pangea as a supercontinent incorporated all the landmasses on earth as one continent,2023 Pangea cyber as a Spaas incorporate a set of world-class APIs and reuniting all the developers for a safer cyber world by integrating the Apis into their Apps.
+200 to 300 million years ago Pangea as a supercontinent incorporated all the landmasses on earth as one continent, 2023 Pangea cyber as a Spaas incorporate a set of world-class APIs and reuniting all the developers for a safer cyber world by integrating the Apis into their Apps.

 **What is Pangea Cyber?**

+### **The Path:**

 Pangea is a security platform as a service(**SPass**) that delivers comprehensive security functions which app developers can leverage with a simple call to Pangea’s APIs.

-it offers foundational security services such as:
+It offers foundational security services such as:

 - *PII redaction*
 - *Embargo*